What are the Main Causes of Accidents & Injuries on Construction Sites

 - Electrocution – Construction sites are generally a work in progress.
 Often found on construction sites are exposed wires and dangerous unfinished electrical systems.
 Coming into contact with electrical hazards may result in electrocution, which can cause burns, shock, explosions and even death.
 The most common types of electrocution accidents for construction include contact with hanging power lines, contact with bare wires, broken tools and incorrect use of extension cords.
 OSHA statistics demonstrate that electrocution is responsible for approximately 8 percent of fatal construction accidents each year.

-Many jobs on construction sites require workers to operate heavy machineries such as forklifts and other vehicles.
+- Vehicle Accidents – Many jobs on construction sites require workers to operate heavy machineries such as forklifts and other vehicles.
 If these vehicles aren’t accurately maintained or if workers aren’t sufficiently trained on how to run them, everyone on the job site can be put in jeopardy.
-Accidents involving motor vehicles are responsible for many injuries in the construction field.
+Construction accidents and injuries involving motor vehicles are responsible for many injuries in the construction field.
 Transportation incidents can be a collision from loss of control, unexpected maneuvering or any event that results in bodily contact with a vehicle.

-The last leading cause of construction workplace accidents is “caught-in-between”.
+- Caught-In-Between – The last leading cause of construction accidents and injuries is “caught-in-between”.
 These are accidents where a worker’s body part is crushed, caught, or squeezed between two or more objects.
 A worker can be found in an “in-between” accident as a result collapsing materials – body parts pulled into heavy machinery and equipment malfunctions.

 Have You Been Involved in a Construction Accident?

 If you or a loved one has been injured at a construction site, you should contact a construction accident attorney immediately.
-The experienced legal team of Mazie Slater Katz & Freeman will protect your legal rights and help you gain the compensation you deserve.
+The experienced construction site accident lawyers of Mazie Slater Katz & Freeman will protect your legal rights and help you gain the compensation you deserve.
 Call us today for a free consultation.